Truck and Bus Regulation

 Reporting deadline for:

 - Eligible small fleets who can delay requirements for the heavier trucks over 26,000 lbs.
 GVWR within the fleet should be reported by this time to use the small fleet provision and were required to install a filter or upgrade one engine prior to January 1, 2014.
+If you have not reported for the small fleet option, you will not be eligible because the small fleet option is now closed.

 - Annual mileage and hour readings required for fleets using the following delays: